wso2/cellery/README.md

     }
     ```

-3. Build the Cellery image for hello world project by executing the 'cellery build' command as shown below.
+3. Build the Cellery image for hello world project by executing the `cellery build` command as shown below.
 Note `DOCKER_HUB_ORG` is your organization name in docker hub.
     ```
     $ cd hellow-world-cell